Honors College History

 The Honors Student Council also agreed to assist in recruiting Black honors students.
 In reaching out to and having conversations with the CORE faculty advisor, Portz announced offering honors seminars that emphasized Black history and culture.
 President Elkins agreed that of the approximately 30 scholarships awarded to National Merit Finalists, five would be held for Portz to award to incoming Black honors students (May 2, 1968).

 These efforts led to a community of academically gifted Black student leaders on the campus.
 Ted Laster was the first president of the Black Honors Caucus (BHC), a student organization composed of Black students in Honors.
 The BHC, founded in 1971 took up the role of recruiting and retaining Black students for Honors with its own student-run efforts to raise scholarship monies.
-The organization hosted a concert in the University’s Cole Field Student Activities Building to raise scholarship money by bringing to campus the then very popular and heartthrob family music R&B band, The Jackson 5 (July 1971), and later the Queen of Soul, Aretha Franklin.
+The organization hosted a concert in the University’s Cole Field House Student Activities Building to raise scholarship money by bringing to campus the then very popular and heartthrob family music R&B band, The Jackson 5 (July 1971), and later the Queen of Soul, Aretha Franklin.

 Black Honors Caucus board

-According to Andrea Levy, although Black students represented not even 5 percent of the student population, the Black Honors Caucus was among a few other critically high-impact organizations by Fall 1972 that were “affect[ing] the University’s mission and programs” (2010).
+According to Andrea Levy, although Black students represented not even 5 percent of the student population, the Black Honors Caucus was among a few critically high-impact organizations by Fall 1972 that were “affect[ing] the University’s mission and programs” (2010).
 Some others were the Black Student Union, the Black Resident Assistant Caucus, and the Gospel Choir.

 University Honors Program